-Most court records are public.
+Most justice, district and appellate court records are public.
 Anyone can see and make copies of public records.
 Rule of Judicial Administration 4-202.02(2).

 Some records are private.
 Only the parties, their lawyers and a few others can view and copy the record.
 A few examples of private records include:

 - Motion to waive 90-day waiting period in a divorce case

 - Motion for temporary orders in a child custody case

 - Victim impact statements

 Some records are sealed.
 In these kinds of cases, even information about the existence of the case is not publicly available.
 A person seeking access to a sealed record must petition the court for permission to unseal the records.
 Examples of sealed records include: